Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 Ⅺ:Explore Custom Metal Welded Parts – Strength Meets Precision

 Custom welded metal assemblies are the backbone of structural stability and design flexibility across industries like construction, automotive, energy, and machinery.
-At PRIME, we specialize in delivering fully customized, high-strength welded components that meet international standards and your unique design specs — whether you're building for durability, precision, or performance.
+At PRIME, we specialize in delivering fully customized, high-strength welded components that match your drawings, performance requirements, and documentation needs—whether you’re building for durability, alignment accuracy, or repeatability at scale.

 Why Choose PRIME Welded Assemblies?

-- Integrated Fabrication: Welding combined with stamping, CNC, bending, and finishing in one seamless process.
+- Integrated fabrication: welding combined with stamping, CNC, bending, and surface treatment—reducing vendor handoffs and revision risk.

 Application Examples